 Bayesian spam filters use predictive modeling to identify the probability that a given message is spam.
 In fraud detection, predictive modeling is used to identify outliers in a data set that point toward fraudulent activity.
 And in customer relationship management (CRM), predictive modeling is used to target messaging to customers who are most likely to make a purchase.
 Other applications include capacity planning, change management, disaster recovery (DR), engineering, physical and digital security management and city planning.

-Although it may be tempting to think that big data makes predictive models more accurate, statistical theorems show that, after a certain point, feeding more data into a predictive analytics model does not improve accuracy.
 Analyzing representative portions of the available information -- sampling -- can help speed development time on models and enable them to be deployed more quickly.

 Once data scientists gather this sample data, they must select the right model.
 Linear regressions are among the simplest types of predictive models.
 Linear models essentially take two variables that are correlated -- one independent and the other dependent -- and plot one on the x-axis and one on the y-axis.
 The model applies a best fit line to the resulting data points.
 Data scientists can use this to predict future occurrences of the dependent variable.

 - Decision trees.
 Decision tree algorithms take data (mined, open source, internal) and graphs it out in branches to display the possible outcomes of various decisions.
 Decision trees classify response variables and predict response variables based on past decisions, can be used with incomplete data sets and is easily explainable and accessible for novice data scientists.

 - Time series analysis.
 This is a technique for the prediction of events through a sequence of time.
 You can predict future events by analyzing past trends and extrapolating from there.